 In connection with our initial public offering, we entered into a registration rights agreement with the Tricor Funds (the "Registration Rights Agreement").
-Under the Registration Rights Agreement, the Tricor Funds are entitled to request that we register shares of our Common Stock on a long-form or short-form registration statement on one or more occasions in the future, provided that we will not be obligated to register such shares within 90 days after the effective date of a registration statement previously filed pursuant to a request under the Registration Rights Agreement and otherwise for up to 60 days from the date of a request under the Registration Rights Agreement in certain circumstances.
+Under the Registration Rights Agreement, the Tricor Funds are entitled to reguest that we register shares of our Common Stock on a long-form or short-form registration statement on one or more occasions in the future, provided that we will not be obligated to register such shares within 90 days after the effective date of a registration statement previously filed pursuant to a request under the Registration Rights Agreement and otherwise for up to 60 days from the date of a request under the Registration Rights Agreement in certain circumstances.
 The Tricor Funds also are entitled to participate in certain registered offerings that we may conduct in the future, subject to certain restrictions.
 We will pay the Tricor Funds' expenses in connection with the exercise of these rights.
-The registration rights described in this paragraph apply to (i) shares of our Common Stock held by the Tricor Funds as of the closing of our initial public offering, (ii) any of our capital stock (or that of our subsidiaries) issued or issuable with respect to the Common Stock described in clause (i) with respect to any dividend, distribution, recapitalization, reorganization or certain other corporate transactions, and (iii) any shares of our Common Stock owned or acquired following the closing of our initial public offering by the Tricor Funds (collectively, "Registrable Securities").
+The registration rights described in this paragraph apply to (i) shares of our Common Stock held by the Tricor Funds as of the closing of our initial public offering. (ii) any of our capital stock (or that of our subsidiaries) issued or issuable with respect to the Common Stock described in clause (i) with respect to any dividend, distribution, recapitalization, reorganization or certain other corporate transactions, and (iii) any shares of our Common Stock owned or acquired following the closing of our initial public offering by the Tricor Funds (collectively, "Registrable Securities").
 These registration rights are also for the benefit of any subsequent holder of Registrable Securities; provided that any particular securities will cease to be Registrable Securities when they have been sold in a registered public offering, sold in compliance with Rule 144 under the Securities Act or repurchased by us or our subsidiaries.
-In September 2021, we filed a registration Rights Agreement.
+In September 2021, we filed a registration statement on Form S-3 with respect to the shares of Common Stock held by the Tricor Funds in compliance with our obligations under the Registration Rights Agreement.